 Developing policies before they are needed allows the board to debate and determine the merits of an issue without the pressure of personal application, heightened emotions and time limits.
 Over the long term, a board with well-written policies will have better educational programs and staff accountability.
 Also, policies prevent the board from debating the same issues over and over, and they make the board’s wishes clear to all administrators, students and citizens.

-To remain useful and legal, policies must be reviewed every year.
+To remain useful and legal, policies must be reviewed periodically.
 Boards should be committed to ensuring that their policies reflect the newest laws and regulations or they may eventually face the consequences in court.
 Trying to defend in court a decision that was made based on a policy later found to be in violation of current law could be disastrous.

 A board with sound, written policies that are being followed has an advantage over any problems that may arise and a solid defense against any challenges to its authority.
 A board with poorly written or no policies will eventually encounter many preventable problems and is taking a needless risk with its authority.

 The local board of education, as it performs its functions and discharges its responsibilities, operates within a framework established by state and federal law.
 However, school boards must accept the prime responsibility for education and the accountability which accompanies this responsibility.
 Boards exercise their statutory responsibility to manage and control the school system through policy.

 Why Does A School Board Need A Complete Set Of Policies?

 A school board is an elected public body with authority to set direction for the school system.
 Just as laws that are established by the legislature must be in writing, so should board policies be in writing.
 Increasingly, the legislature, the state board of education, and the courts are demanding written statements of policy.